Fisher Investments Review

 What do people say about Fisher Investments?

 Fisher Investments has 3/5 stars on Trustpilot, which isn’t uncommon for financial advisors.
-Its quality of service is best demonstrated by its large list of 135,000+ clients.
+However, it does have 175,000+ clients, so a lot of people are content with the level of service it provides.

 How does Fisher Investments make money?